10 Best Manual Lawn Edgers of 2023 – Reviews & Top Picks

 This tool makes clean and consistent edges thanks to the center step plate.
 The T-handle is also cushioned and provides greater control.
 The whole tool is powder-coated steel and resists rust and corrosion.
 You also have a saw-tooth blade to help rip through tough grass and roots.

 The Yard Butler’s long handle is designed to center your weight directly over the blade making this option not only easy to use but also requires less force on your part.
 As it is also affordable, this is almost our favorite option.
 What keeps it out of the first-place spot, however, is the weight.
 At 4.5 pounds, it’s heavier than our top choice.
-Other than that, this is our favorite manual lawn edger for the money.
+Other than that, this is our pick for the best manual lawn edger for the money.

 3. Truper 32100 Rotary Lawn Edger – Premium Choice